 Watering pitcher plants is a vital process.
 Pitcher plants require high amounts of water.
 They do not like to live in standing water; the soil should continuously drain excess moisture.

 While growing Pitcher Plants indoors or outdoor, the soil must remain humid at all times.
-I recommend watering these plants from the bottom to promote growth and avoid overwatering.
-Keep the plant’s water tray with water to ensure a moist environment.

 If you water pitcher plants from the top, water thoroughly until the soil is humid all around (but not flooded).
 Once the ground is slightly less humid, water again.

 When watering Pitcher plants, only employ distilled water, reverse osmosis water o rainwater.
 The minerals in tap water or bottled water can kill Pitcher plants.

 Outdoor Pitcher plants capture bugs on their own.
 When Pitcher plants grow indoors, they can capture some insects, but it depends on the availability.